Barqawiz/Android_ApplicationTemplate/README.md

     The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+*This means that you MUST provide attribution in your application to Monkey Clicks for the use of this code.
+The way to do this is to mention Monkey Clicks project name in the setting or the about name for example.*

 [0]: http://codk.tumblr.com/post/123/android-template